MTA-tools/MTA-tools/README.md

 ## Hi there 👋

+My name is Met, I'm an Oxford trained cybersecurity professional interested in all things hacking!

-- 🔭 I’m currently working on network infrastructure penetration testing tools.
+- 🔭 I’m currently working on a tool to keep track of findings on Active Directory engagements.
-- 🌱 I’m currently learning reverse engineering, writing custom shellcode, and exploit development.
+- 🌱 I’m currently learning how to build my own C2 framweork.
 - 📫 How to reach me: https://www.linkedin.com/in/maltaykan/
 - 👯 I’m looking to collaborate on Active Directory Red Teaming tools/C2 frameworks.
 <!--